VictorMwachi/airbnb-clone-project/README.md

 ## About the Project
 The **Airbnb Clone Project** is a full-stack application designed to simulate the functionality of a real-world booking platform like Airbnb.
 It provides a hands-on experience in backend development, database design, API security, and deployment practices.
 This project emphasizes both technical skill-building and collaborative team workflows, preparing learners for industry-grade software development.

-## Learning Objectives
-By completing this project, we aim to:
-- Master collaborative workflows using GitHub.
-- Deepen understanding of backend architecture and database design principles.
-- Implement API security best practices.
-- Design and manage CI/CD pipelines for efficient deployment.
-- Strengthen project documentation and planning skills.
-- Integrate Django, MySQL, and GraphQL in a unified tech ecosystem.

 ## Tech Stack
 - **Backend Framework:** Django
 - **Database:** MySQL